neondatabase/website/content/docs/introduction/billing.md

   The size of all databases in your Neon projects.
 You can think of this as a _snapshot_ of your data at a point in time.

-- **Retained Write-Ahead Log (WAL) records**
+- **History**

-  Neon retains Write-Ahead Log (WAL) records to support _point-in-time restore_ and _database branching_.
+  Neon retains a history to support _point-in-time restore_ and _database branching_.
   - _Point-in-time restore_ is the ability to restore data to a past point in time.
-Neon stores seven days of data history in the form of WAL records for a Neon project.
+Neon stores seven days of history in the form of WAL records for a Neon project.
 WAL records that fall out of this seven-day window are evicted from storage and no longer counted toward project storage.
-  - A _database branch_ is a snapshot of your data (including _data history_) at the point of branch creation combined with WAL records that capture data changes from that point forward.
+  - A _database branch_ is a snapshot of your data (including _history_) at the point of branch creation combined with WAL records that capture the branch's data change history from that point forward.
     When a branch is first created, it adds no storage.
-No data changes have been introduced yet, and the branch's snapshot data still exists in the parent branch's _data history_, which means that it shares the data in common with the parent branch.
-A branch only begins adding to storage when data changes are introduced or when the branch starting point falls out of the parent branch's _data history_, in which case the branch's data is no longer shared in common.
-In other words, branches add storage when you modify data and allow the branch to age out of the parent branch's _data history_.
+No data changes have been introduced yet, and the branch's snapshot still exists in the parent branch's _history_, which means that it shares the data in common with the parent branch.
+A branch only begins adding to storage when data changes are introduced or when the branch starting point falls out of the parent branch's _history_, in which case the branch's data is no longer shared in common.
+In other words, branches add storage when you modify data and allow the branch to age out of the parent branch's _history_.

-    Database branches can also share a _data history_.
-For example, two branches created from the same parent at or around the same time will share a _data history_, which avoids additional storage.
+    Database branches can also share a _history_.
+For example, two branches created from the same parent at or around the same time will share a _history_, which avoids additional storage.
 The same is true for a branch created from another branch.
-Wherever possible, Neon minimizes storage through shared data history.
-Additionally, to keep storage to a minimum, Neon will take a new branch snapshot if the amount data changes stored as WAL grows to the point that a new snapshot would consume less storage.
+Wherever possible, Neon minimizes storage through shared history.
+Additionally, to keep storage to a minimum, Neon will take a new branch snapshot if the amount data changes grow to the point that a new snapshot would consume less storage.

 The cost calculation for _Project storage_ is as follows: